IBM-Bluemix-Docs/go/deploying_apps.md

 # Deploying and integrating Go apps
 {: #go-deploy-apps}

-You can deploy your Go applications with a toolchain or by using the command-line interface.
+You can deploy your Go applications with a DevOps toolchain or by using the {{site.data.keyword.cloud}} Command Line Interface (CLI).
 A toolchain is a set of tool integrations to help build and automate app deployment.
 To understand more about toolchains and how they work, see [Continuous Delivery](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-getting-started).
 Find useful information on different deployment targets for Go apps such as CLI, Kubernetes, Cloud Foundry, and private cloud.

 For more information, see [Deploying apps](/docs/apps?topic=apps-deploying-apps).